varya/varya.github.com/content/life/life-in-finland-11/index_en.md

 src="https://img-fotki.yandex.ru/get/894110/14441195.53/0_9e8a1_f344ecc4_L.jpg" width="500" height="375"
 border="0"/></a>

-By the way, our poor metro was launched a week ago!
+By the way, our poor metro was launched a couple of weeks ago!
 We even celebrated drinking orange cocktails (metro is also orange).

 <a href="https://fotki.yandex.ru/next/users/toivonens/album/169302/view/649378" target="_blank"><img
 src="https://img-fotki.yandex.ru/get/894414/14441195.53/0_9e8a2_84a31472_L.jpg" width="375" height="500"